Write Your Syllabus Right

 The Montclair Syllabus is a template, updated each semester, that ensures instructors provide all the essential elements for their students in a consistent way so that students understand the expectations for each course they are taking and can find the information they need more easily.
 The Montclair Syllabus also contains links to campus resources that are updated regularly so that you can direct students to them without needing to research them yourself–or copy and paste bad links from past semesters.

-To work on your syllabus in a google doc in advance, use this writable google doc template.
+To work on your syllabus in a google doc in advance, use one of these writable google doc templates:

 Note: If you “course copy” from a previous semester, be aware that this may overwrite the new template unless you either selectively course copy or enable the course syllabus in the navigation after you perform the course copy.